rei/rei-cedar-docs/docs/components/chips/README.md

 ## Use when

-- Dynamically categorizing content based on descriptive words.
+- Dynamically categorizing content based on descriptive words
-- Representing a checkbox group with more emphasis.
+- Representing a checkbox group with more emphasis
-- Representing a radio button group with more emphasis.
+- Representing a radio button group with more emphasis
-- Clearly delineating and displaying options in a compact area.
+- Clearly delineating and displaying options in a compact area
-- Offering dynamic and contextual actions related to primary content.
+- Offering dynamic and contextual actions related to primary content
-- Allowing the user to trigger an immediate action while staying on the same page.
+- Allowing the user to trigger an immediate action while staying on the same page
-- Allowing users to update or configure settings immediately.
+- Allowing users to update or configure settings immediately

 ## Don’t use when